 Compassion believes in developing all aspects of a child’s life as they mature: spiritual, physical, emotional and cognitive.
 We want to see them live out their full potential in Christ and we offer opportunities to grow in these areas through child sponsorship.

-That said, our global maximum age for programing is 22 years of age.
+That said, our global maximum age for programming is 22 years of age.
 Depending on the context of the country and the specific church partner, the maximum age may be lower.
 Youth typically complete Compassion’s sponsorship program between the ages of 18 and 22.
+(Note: In rare cases, Compassion’s National Office may grant a special exception to allow a young person to stay in the program beyond the age of 22, usually due to extraordinary circumstances related to the completion of their education.)

 You may ask, “How did you choose that age?”